cortico-health/oscar-enhancement-suite/README.md

 # Developing

-Make changes in the appropriate and generate a build.

-1. `docker-compose run oes-web`
+1. `docker-compose up oes-web`

+This will start webpack on watch mode and have source maps enabled by default.

+The minified file located in `dist` directory named `cortico-min.js` may be loaded into tampermonkey, or greasemonkey for direct testing before publishing.

+# Manual Testing

+**Chrome**

-In Google Chrome, go to chrome://extensions, and "Load unpacked" in this root directory.
+In Google Chrome, go to `chrome://extensions`, and "Load unpacked" in this root directory.
 Click the refresh button after any change.

-The build output will be in `dist` directory

-# Testing

-The minified file located in `dist` directory named `cortico-min.js` may be loaded into tampermonkey, or greasemonkey for direct testing before publishing.

-The developers would need to ensure what they want to test went through the build process via

-1. yarn
-2. yarn build
+You need to manually reload the plug-in after any changes, using the button on this page.

+**FireFox**

+Go to `about:debugging#/runtime/this-firefox` and "Load Temporary Add-on".
+You can load the dev env via manifest.json (if it's pointing to the firefox version) OR a zipped build (as below)

+You need to manually reload the plug-in after any changes, using the button on this page.

 **TamperMonkey**